jadimabuyu/IPoDWDM-TIG/README.md

 ## Edit the .env file
 Change the usernames and passwords, timezone as you please.
 You can add the routers and their credentials by editing the hosts variable.
-Don't forgot to change the numberofHosts variable.
+Don't forget to change the numberofHosts variable.
 ```bash
 nano .env
 ```